Lippisch P.20

 The Lippisch P.20 was a proposed World War II German fighter aircraft.
-The P.20 design of April 1943 was an attempt to further develop the rocket-powered Me 163 interceptor into a feasible turbojet powered fighter.
+The P.20 design of April 1943 was an attempt to further develop the rocket-powered Me 163 interceptor into a turbojet-powered fighter.
 The design was the final one by Alexander Lippisch whilst working for the Messerschmitt company.
-The aircraft never left the drawing board.

 Design and development

-The aircraft was externally similar to the Me 163 upon which it was based, although the P.20 was in fact a new design sharing only few parts with the Me 163.
+The aircraft was externally similar to the Me 163 upon which it was based, although the P.20 was in fact a new design sharing only a few parts with the Me 163.
 The fuselage was deepened accommodating a single Jumo 004 turbojet fed by a low mounted nose intake.
-The wings were modified in order to house a retractable landing gear and two heavy MK 103 autocannons in the wing roots.
-They no longer had to hold the C-Stoff fuel tanks but smaller tanks might have been installed to hold jet fuel.
+The wings were modified in order to house the retractable landing gear and two heavy MK 103 autocannons in the wing roots.
+The C-Stoff fuel tanks would have replaced by ones for jet fuel.
 The cockpit was moved further aft and upwards leaving room for two MK 108 autocannons and the nose wheel.
-This wheel probably had to turn 90 degrees to lie flat in order not to disrupt the air flow of the air intake.
-The raised cockpit gave it a more curved appearance.
-Also the tail section seems to have been modified.
+This had to turn 90 degrees to lie flat in order not to disrupt the air flow of the air intake.

 As such the Lippisch P.20 was a new design, yet holding on to the overall concept of the Me 163 design which had resulted in a manoeuvrable and easy-to-fly (glider) aircraft.
 Maximum speed was calculated at well above 900 kmh with a flight endurance of 40 minutes.